 About Love Letters to Chefs

 Love Letters to Chefs is a platform founded by Ishwariya Rajamohan to help passionate chefs navigate the challenges of our profession.
-This is for you if:
+This is for you if you believe that:

-- The old ways of being a chef are just not working for you: We’re taught that everything else besides work takes second place, but you know that your work suffers when your relationships are strained, your health (both mental and physical) is compromised or your kitchen is not a supportive work environment.
+- The old ways of being a chef are no longer serving us: Our kitchen culture prescribes that everything else besides cooking takes second place, but you know that your work suffers when your health (both mental and physical) is compromised, your relationships are strained, or your kitchen doesn’t offer a supportive work environment.
 You feel a sense of urgency around creating a sustainable career for yourself.

 - But what’s the new way?
-Even if you’ve taken steps to bring positive change into your cheflife, the path is far from easy.
-Because the industry and our ways of working won’t change overnight.
+Even if you have taken steps to bring positive change into your cheflife or your kitchen, the path is far from easy.
+Because the industry and our ways of working are not going to change overnight.
 You have to stay connected to your values in order to navigate the status quo.
 You will need to get creative and make the most of your circumstances.
 This is where Love Letters to Chefs comes in – providing support, resources and inspiration to help you forge the cheflife or team culture that serves you and your future.

 - What you will find here: Guidance, tools, workshops and inspiration to support you, so you can show up to the work you love more powerfully.
 Why Love Letters?
 Because this work comes from a place of genuine caring for the welfare of chefs.
-Welcome to the Community!
+Join the Community today!

 About Ishwariya Rajamohan

 Ishwariya gave up a career in architecture to train as a pastry chef and pursue her childhood passion for baking.
-While working in pastry kitchens in London, she was struck by how little we valued ourselves and each other.
-And how this influenced every aspect of what it means to be a chef – whether it’s chasing perfection in the kitchen or neglecting our recovery after a shift) and consequentially, brought about many of the problems that we struggle with today as an industry.
+What she encountered during her experience in pastry kitchens in London was that chefs did not always value themselves or each other.
+This seemed to influence every aspect of what it meant to be a chef (whether that’s chasing perfection in the kitchen or neglecting our recovery after a shift) and consequentially, brought about many of the problems that we struggle with today as an industry.

-Early on in her career, she found herself at a crossroads in March, 2015 when she developed a complete distaste for food – a visceral reaction to what she knew to be an unhealthy culture that she was being initiated into.
+Early on in her career, she found herself at a crossroads when at one point she developed a complete distaste for food – a visceral reaction to what she knew to be an unhealthy culture that she was being initiated into.
 Her choice was to leave the industry, but she found she couldn’t turn her back on what she encountered there.
-She founded Love Letters to Chefs to answer this question that arose for her, “Does the ‘cheflife’ have to be this way?”
+She founded Love Letters to Chefs to find answers to the question that arose for her: “Does the cheflife have to be this way?”